Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The following table summarises the main vowel to character assignments.

 Each table cell shows word-initial, word-medial, and word-final forms from right to left.
-The glyphs shown are illustrative; alternative shapes may occur (see joining_forms).
+The glyphs shown are illustrative; alternative shapes may occur (see Joining forms).
 Click/tap on items to see a list of the components for that cell.

 i عِ ◌ِ ◌ِ